 Wrangle the Wires

 A mess of wires from your entertainment center is an eyesore that adds visual clutter in your family room or living room.
 There are countless products these days to help you tie up and hide your cables, but here are a few other tips for cord management:

-- Use cords and cables that aren’t excessively long – you don’t want to have to tie up 20 ft. of coaxial cable!
+- Use cords and cables that aren’t excessively long – you don’t want to have to tie up 20 feet of coaxial cable!